aumouvantsillage/Vermicel-CPU-Racket/README.md

 To integrate Virgule in a system, you can use:

 * `memory.rkt`: memory components.
-* `device.rkt`: helpers to represent devices in the address map.
+* `interconnect.rkt`: helpers to connect a processor with devices.

 These modules can help create programs and analyze the behavior of a system: